 Sibling preference is granted to those with a sibling currently enrolled in that specific school or program.
-To qualify for a preference, the enrolled student must still be in the program at the time the sibling would enter.
-For the K-12 language immersion programs, a sibling preference is granted so long as the enrolled student will still be enrolled at any level of the program (elementary, middle or high) regardless of the entrance level of the sibling.
+To qualify for a preference, the enrolled student must still be in the program at the time the sibling enters.
+For the K-12 language immersion programs, a sibling preference is granted so long as the enrolled student will still be enrolled at any level of the program (elementary, middle or high), regardless of the entrance level of the sibling.

 - Area preference

-Area preference is given to students who live in the attendance area for a neighborhood school and who wish to enroll in that school’s alternative program.
-If a student has sibling or attendance area preference, their name will be grouped with other preference students in the same grade level according to board policy.
+Area preference is given to students who live in the attendance area of a neighborhood school and who wish to enroll in that school’s alternative program.
+If a student has sibling or attendance area preference, their name will be grouped with other preference students at the same grade level according to board policy.

 Students with approved applications are placed into the school/program applicant pool.

-The lottery application window closes per the dates announced by the superintendent and published by the ASD Communications Department.
+The lottery application window closes per the dates announced by the superintendent and published by the District.

-The Instructional Division Executive Directors (IDED) will then run the lottery according to board policy 322.3.
+The Instructional Division Executive Directors (IDED) will then run the lottery according to Administrative Regulation 5116(a).

 Five school days after the lottery has been run, parents will receive automatic system notification of placement results via email or phone communication.
 At this time, parents can also log into their lottery account to view placement data.

-- If “Accepted,” the parent has the ability to accept or decline entrance in the program.
+- If “Accepted,” the parent has the ability to accept or decline entrance into the program.